hsutter/cppfront/README.md

 The cppfront compiler is an experiment to try to develop a proof of concept that evolution along these lines may be possible.
 For example, this repo's `parse.h` is a standalone context-free parser that is growing month by month as I implement more of the "syntax #2" experiment, and I hope for it to become a standalone context-free parser for a flavor of C++ that has full parity with the expressive power of today's C++.

 > **Important disclaimer: This isn't about 'just a pretty syntax,' it's about fixing semantics.** The unambiguous alternative syntax is just a means to an end, a gateway that lets us access a new open space beyond it — and sure, if we build a gate, then the gate ought to look nice too, so we build it with good boards and paint it nice colors.
 But the gate is the doorway, the portal, not the goal... the real payoff is gaining access to that new open space in C++ that's free of backward source compatibility constraints where we can (finally) fix semantics — order-independence, great defaults, regular composable semantic meanings — as we see fit.

+Scores of people have given valuable feedback and many are listed below, but I specifically want to thank Bjarne Stroustrup, Mads Torgersen, Anders Hejlsberg, Tim Sweeney, Joe Duffy, Andrew Sutton, Gabriel Dos Reis, Gor Nishanov, Chris McKinsey, Daniel Frampton, Jared Parsons, Walter Bright, and Andrei Alexandrescu for their help and valuable feedback on this work over the years — especially when they disagreed with me.
+Dave Abrahams, David Sankel, Lee Howes, Nathan Sidwell, Pavel Curtis, and others also contributed valuable feedback broadly; I apologize for the names I have forgotten.
+Many more people are listed below for their help with specific parts of the design and those proposals/prototypes.
+Thank you all, again.

 ## How do I build cppfront?